Ashley Avis: Career

+In July 2024, Avis was brought aboard to write and direct American Wolf for Apple Original Films, based on the book by Nate Blakeslee.
+The film will be produced by Appian Way, led by Leonardo DiCaprio and Jennifer Davisson.

+Avis is also set to write and direct the remake of City of Angels for Warner Bros. for producer Charles Roven of Oppenheimer, while also recently becoming the first Western woman to direct a movie in Saudi Arabia, recently helming "The Lamb."

 Philanthropy

-Following her feature film Black Beauty, Avis formed the California based 501c3 nonprofit The Wild Beauty Foundation; with a mission of rescuing wild and domestic horses in need, along with raising awareness through film and educational programs for children.
+Following her feature film Black Beauty, Avis formed the California based 501(c)(3) nonprofit The Wild Beauty Foundation; with a mission of rescuing wild and domestic horses in need, along with raising awareness through film and educational programs for children.

 In 2021, she launched "A Day With a Horse" for the patients of St. Jude Children's Research Hospital, and has spoken to children across the country to encourage them to protect the environment, including writing letters to their Members of Congress on behalf of wild horses.
-In 2022, a wild horse horse Avis rescued from the slaughter pipeline was adopted by Black Beauty star Mackenzie Foy, who is also an Ambassador for the foundation.
+In 2022, a wild horse Avis rescued from the slaughter pipeline was adopted by Black Beauty star Mackenzie Foy, who is also an Ambassador for the foundation.

 Personal life

 In 2013, Avis met her future husband and producing partner Edward Winters.
 They became engaged in 2014 in Cape Town, South Africa, and were married on June 6, 2015.